 There’s no undo button when it comes to buying a car.
-Make sure you follow these tips to get the best deal on your first car as a teen.
+Make sure you follow these tips to get the best deal when you buy a car as a teenager.

 - Consider used.
-As a first-time car buyer, it’s important that teens find the best vehicle at the best price to meet your immediate needs — and that may mean buying a used car.
+As a first-time car buyer, it’s important to find the best vehicle at the best price to meet your immediate needs — and that may mean buying a used car.

 - Safety first.
 Used or new, check safety ratings on the National Highway Traffic Safety Administration website to ensure you’re buying a safe ride.
 Check out our full guide to car safety ratings to learn what to look out for.

-Compare car loans you can apply for today
+Compare car loans for young drivers you can apply for today

-Getting a car loan can set the stage for establishing a credit history.
+There’s a lot to consider if you want to learn how to buy a car as a teenager.
+Car loans for young drivers can set the stage for establishing a credit history.
 And keeping up with repayments will pave the way to a high credit score, which will come in handy when you’re looking to buy your first home or qualify for a competitive credit card.